Maritime Partnership Exercise: 2021

 On 4 and 5 July 2021, the INS Tabar, Talwar-class stealth Frigate engaged in a Maritime Partnership Exercise with the ITS Antonio Marceglia (F 597), a frontline frigate of the Italian Navy, in the Tyrrhenian Sea.
-The drill encompassed a diverse array of naval maneuvers, comprising air defense protocols, replenishment procedures while at sea, communication exercises, and cross-deck helicopter operations conducted both during daylight hours and at night.
+The drill encompassed a diverse array of naval manoeuvrees, comprising air defence protocols, replenishment procedures while at sea, communication exercises, and cross-deck helicopter operations conducted both during daylight hours and at night.

 The exercise proved to be advantageous for navies of both countries involved, as it contributed to the improvement of interoperability and the strengthening of joint efforts aimed at countering potential dangers in the maritime domain.

 India-Japan

 The escalating presence of China in the Indian Ocean, which is regarded as the Indian Navy's domain, has raised significant apprehensions.
-In order to strengthen their maritime ties, the two nations have been conducting frequent maneuvers in the Indian Ocean Region.
+In order to strengthen their maritime ties, the two nations have been conducting frequent manoeuvrees in the Indian Ocean Region.
 The Indian Navy and Japanese Maritime Self Defence Force (JMSDF) have been engaging in close collaboration across multiple domains, thereby assuming a pivotal role in safeguarding the security of international maritime commerce and striving towards the preservation of global commons.

 2022

 INS Shivalik and INS Kadmatt undertook MPX with JMSDF Ships JS Uraga and JS Hirado in the Bay of Bengal on 13 January 2022.
 The two vessels belonging to Minesweeper Division One of the Japan Maritime Self-Defense Force are currently deployed in the Indian Ocean Region.
-The entirety of the activity was organized and executed in a manner that did not involve physical contact, thus complying with the COVID-19 safety regulations.
+The entirety of the activity was organised and executed in a manner that did not involve physical contact, thus complying with the COVID-19 safety regulations.

 On 23 July 2022, a Maritime Partnership Exercise (MPX) was carried out in the Andaman Sea between the Japan Maritime Self Defense Force and the Indian Navy.
 The operational interaction involved the participation of INS Sukanya - an offshore patrol vessel, and JS Samidare - a Murasame class destroyer.
-Both engaged in a range of exercises, including seamanship activities, aircraft operations, and tactical manoeuvres.
+Both engaged in a range of exercises, including seamanship activities, aircraft operations, and tactical manoeuvrees.

 2023

 On 11 March 2023, the INS Sahyadri, a Shivalik-class stealth multi-role frigate exercised with JS Suzutsuki, an Akizuki-class destroyer in the Arabian Sea.
-With the objective of reinforcing their mutual dedication to regional and global security concerns, the exercise featured cross-deck landings executed by integral helicopters, tactical maneuvers, and a customary steampast by the vessels of both navies.
+With the objective of reinforcing their mutual dedication to regional and global security concerns, the exercise featured cross-deck landings executed by integral helicopters, tactical manoeuvrees, and a customary steampast by the vessels of both navies.
 This exercise highlighted the robust naval connections and the exceptional degree of interoperability between the two nations within the maritime sphere.

 India-Kenya

 2023

 On 20 June 2023, INS Sunayna visited Mombasa, Kenya for MPX.
-The Indian and Kenyan naval crews engaged in a series of exercises, including firefighting and damage control, boarding maneuvers, and simulations of asymmetric threats.
+The Indian and Kenyan naval crews engaged in a series of exercises, including firefighting and damage control, boarding manoeuvrees, and simulations of asymmetric threats.